WPIPepBand/web-server/public_html/cgi-bin/pages/New Member FAQ.md

 **All Members:** $15 Pep Band polo

+*Band Camp Costs:* $25 to pay for food during the duration of band camp.

-*Marching Instrumental Members:* $30 Black marching shoes, black gloves, and black socks
+*Marching Instrumental Members:* $35 Black marching shoes, $2 black gloves, and black socks

-*Color Guard Members:* $30 Black marching shoes, color guard gloves, and black socks
+*Color Guard Members:* $35 Black marching shoes, $15 color guard gloves, and black socks

 *Flipbook* $20 payment for flipbook rental.
 The $20 will be given back to the payer upon the return of the flipbook at the end of the year.
 Members of the drumline do not need to pay for a flipbook.